arturo32/HowPointersWork/README.md

 # How\*PointersWork
 A site that help students understand how pointers work.
 Available at <a href = "https://arturo32.github.io/HowPointersWork/">arturo32.github.io/HowPointersWork</a>.

+This system was part of my graduation thesis that is available in the `SoftwareEducativo_Souza_2025.pdf` file or in [my university's repository](https://repositorio.ufrn.br/items/18250581-25d9-4bcb-837f-ece794b65f6c).
+Both are in portuguese.

 <a href="https://github.com/arturo32/HowPointersWork-server">Click here to go to the backend repository</a>.

 <p align="center">